carbon-language/carbon-lang/docs/design/generics/facet-type-types.md

 In the examples above, a simplified `Collection` interface was presented that assumed that every collection can be efficiently indexed by an `Int`.
 However, that is not true in practice.
-So Collection’s index, just like in C++ collection’s iterator, has to be an opaque type that is potentially different in every collection.
+So Collection's index, just like in C++ collection's iterator, has to be an opaque type that is potentially different in every collection.

 Only very rarely users would want to constrain the Index of a collection.
 Every